Educational Articles: Arch Stability

 Posted By Marty Hughes, DC

 In this video, Dr. Ray McClanahan, a sports podiatrist at Northwest Foot and Ankle and the inventor of Correct Toes, describes the Shoe Liner Test and explains why excessive pronation is such a common problem in our society.
-The Shoe Liner Test is a simple test that involves pulling the liner out of your shoe (or a shoe that you are...
+The Shoe Liner Test is a simple test that involves pulling the liner out of your shoe (or a shoe that you are thinking of buying) and standing on it.
+If any...
 Read more

 Tapering Toe Boxes